 Overripe bananas.
 It happens again and again and again!
 Usually, I buy bananas every week.
 These were in my fruit basket for almost 3 weeks now!
 I completly forgot about them, and if they wouldn't have been green when I brought them home, probably they must have ended up in the compost.
 So it was pretty urgent to prepare something out of them.
 Last time I had overripe bananas I baked banana bread, another time banana-chocolate beignets, but I also liked the idea of making ice cream.
 Well, at the end I decided to go for a banana jam.
 First I was sceptical, but the result is amazing!
 I haven't expected such a flavour carnival and such a great texture!

-450-500 g bananas
+Ingredients: 450-500 g bananas

-350 g cane sugar
+350 g cane sugar150 ml water

 2 lime